Board of Directors

 Dr. Jason L. Meriwether

-Dr. Jason L. Meriwether is the Vice Chancellor for Enrollment Management & Student Affairs at Indiana University Southeast.
+Previously, Dr. Jason L. Meriwether served as the Vice Chancellor for Enrollment Management & Student Affairs at Indiana University Southeast.
 In 2014, Jason was selected to Louisville Business First’s Top Forty under 40 and as one of Business First’s 20 People to Know in Education and Workforce Development.
 In 2014, Jason was honored as Outstanding Kentuckian, and was commissioned to the Honorable Order of Kentucky Colonels.
 In 2016, Jason was named one of Southern Indiana Business Source’s 20 under 40.

 In his role as Vice Chancellor, Jason is responsible for the Student Services Division.
 He has published on such topics as adult learning, student retention, digital media, and hazing prevention.
 A Higher Education & Social Media contributor for Socialnomics.net, Jason is contributing author of What Happens on Campus Stays on YouTube, published in 2015.